Smartproxy

 In reality, curling with a proxy is very simple.
 You simply need to add a variable in the cURL syntax so that your command line would include the -x or --proxy (both mean the same thing and can be used interchangeably).
 Just note that the command lines are case-sensitive!

-For instance, this command will use the HTTP protocol with the proxy.
+For instance, this command will use the cURL with the HTTP proxy protocol.

 You can set proxy protocols through the prefix by using any of the following prefixes: